-The forward-looking information in the MD&A includes, but is not limited to, statements regarding the Corporation's achievement of its strategic pillars as described in the section entitled "Corporate Strategy", the Corporation's plans to finance the investment in LDC's infrastructure and the Corporation's available sources of liquidity and capital resources and the sufficiency thereof to satisfy working capital requirements for the next 12 months as described in the sections entitled "Liquidity and Capital Resources", the anticipated capacity to be provided by Copeland Station and the expected capital expenditures required to complete Copeland Station as described in the section entitled "Liquidity and Capital Resources", the planned and proposed capital initiatives for 2014 and the expected results of such initiatives as described in the section entitled "Liquidity and Capital Resources", the anticipated contractual obligations and other commitments of the Corporation over the next five years as set out in the section entitled "Liquidity and Capital Resources", expectations regarding the current rate application under the custom incentive rate-setting mechanism as disclosed in the section entitled "Corporate Developments", the ability to pay any damages in connection with legal actions and claims as described in the section entitled "Legal Proceedings", and the plans in connection with the IFRS conversion project and progress of the regulatory deferral account project as described in the section entitled "Future Accounting Pronouncements".
+The forward-looking information in the MD&A includes, but is not limited to, statements regarding the Corporation's achievement of its strategic pillars as described in the section entitled "Corporate Strategy", the Corporation's plans to finance the investment in LDC's infrastructure and the Corporation's available sources of liquidity and capital resources and the sufficiency thereof to satisfy working capital requirements for the next 12 months as described in the sections entitled "Liquidity and Capital Resources", the anticipated capacity to be provided by Copeland Station, the expected capital expenditures required to complete Copeland Station and the anticipated completion date for Copeland Station as described in the section entitled "Liquidity and Capital Resources", the planned and proposed capital initiatives for 2014 and the expected results of such initiatives as described in the section entitled "Liquidity and Capital Resources", the anticipated contractual obligations and other commitments of the Corporation over the next five years as set out in the section entitled "Liquidity and Capital Resources", expectations regarding the current rate application under the custom incentive rate-setting mechanism and the forecasted 2014 incremental revenue requirement as disclosed in the section entitled "Corporate Developments", the ability to pay any damages in connection with legal actions and claims as described in the section entitled "Legal Proceedings", and the plans in connection with the IFRS conversion project and the anticipated effects of the transition to IFRS as described in the section entitled "Future Accounting Pronouncements and IFRS Conversion Project.
 The statements that make up the forward-looking information are based on assumptions that include, but are not limited to, the future course of the economy and financial markets, the receipt of applicable regulatory approvals and requested rate orders, the receipt of favourable judgments, the level of interest rates and the Corporation's ability to borrow, and the effectiveness of the future transition to IFRS by the Corporation.